SpartaSci/bible/network security/VPN/L4 - SSL/_SSL.md

 There can be different SSL Pseudo VPN (**SSL VPN flavors**):

-**Network extension**: it is similar to Site-to-Site connectivity because it implies that a tunnel over SSL between two sites (gateways maybe) is established and the connection is secure only in that tunnel.
+**Network extension**: it is similar to [[network security/VPN/_VPN#^a4eb2a|Site-to-Site]] connectivity because it implies that a tunnel over SSL between two sites (gateways maybe) is established and the connection is secure only in that tunnel.
 This is the only type of SSL VPN that can be considered a *real VPN*.

 **SSL’ed Protocols**: an original protocol is put over TLS and this means that the protocol starts to be secure.
 For example POP-over-SSL or HTTP or IMAP and so on.
 In this case, the client must be able to open a SSL tunnel (for example in network extension is not mandatory for the client).